pokepark/PokemonRaidBot/README.md

 Set `PORTAL_IMPORT` to `true` to enable the possibility to import portals from Telegram Ingress Bots.

-Set `PORTAL_PICTURE_IMPORT` to `true` to download the portal image from Telegram Ingress Bots.
+Set `RAID_PICTURE_STORE_GYM_IMAGES_LOCALLY` to `true` to download the portal image from Telegram Ingress Bots.
 When set to `false` the URL of the portal image is stored in the database.

 ### Raid sharing